Understanding mortgage interest and how it’s calculated

 Mortgage interest is the cost of borrowing money to purchase a home, calculated as a percentage of the loan amount

-Paying more than the monthly instalment reduces the capital faster, lowering overall interest but be aware of potential early repayment charges
+Paying more than your contractual monthly payment reduces the capital faster, lowering the overall interest paid

 What is mortgage interest?

-Mortgage interest rates can be both fixed for a set period or variable.
-This will depend on the terms of the lender.
+Mortgage interest rates can be both fixed for a set period, or variable.
+This will depend on the type of mortgage you take out.
 Read our guide to find out more about the types of mortgage available.

 How does mortgage interest work?

-It’s worth noting that the longer the mortgage term, the lower your monthly payments will be but you will pay more in interest overall.
+It’s important to understand that the longer the mortgage term, the lower your monthly payments will be, but you will pay more in interest overall.

 How do lenders set mortgage interest rates?